grovesteyn/tchart/README.md

 I generally find that I use tchart in combination with the normal Taskwarrior commands.
 I have also setup autocompletion to work with task, and with tchart, which futher increases its power.

-Being an amateur programmer I would welcome contributions and improvements.
+Being an amateur programmer I would welcome contributions and improvements, and especially pull requests :-)) .